orjanmehre/EGM-Slider/README.md

 # EGM_Slider
 Simulates a sensor for use with EGM on ABB robot

-The program makes a square in the xy-plane that sends over to a ABB-robot using UdPUc.
+The program makes a square in the xy-plane that it sends over to a ABB-robot using UdPUc.
 It also contains a slider that enables the user to adjust the height of the robot in the path.

 This program is made for testing the concept of EGM.